richard-peng-xia/awesome-multimodal-in-medical-imaging/README.md

   title={MMedPO: Aligning Medical Vision-Language Models with Clinical-Aware Multimodal Preference Optimization}, author={Zhu, Kangyu and Xia, Peng and Li, Yun and Zhu, Hongtu and Wang, Sheng and Yao, Huaxiu}, journal={Forty-Second International Conference on Machine Learning}, year={2025}
 }

+@article{xia2025mmedagent,
+  title={MMedAgent-RL: Optimizing Multi-Agent Collaboration for Multimodal Medical Reasoning}, author={Xia, Peng and Wang, Jinglu and Peng, Yibo and Zeng, Kaide and Wu, Xian and Tang, Xiangru and Zhu, Hongtu and Li, Yun and Liu, Shujie and Lu, Yan and Yao, Huaxiu}, journal={arXiv preprint arXiv:2506.00555}, year={2025}
+}
 ```